seqan/seqan/manual/source/HowTo/FilterSimilarSequences.rst

 .. includefrags:: core/demos/howto/filter_similar_sequences.cpp
    :fragment: includes

-First we loads reads from a file into a :dox:`FragmentStore` with :dox:`FragmentStore#loadReads loadReads`.
+First we loads reads from a file into a :dox:`FragmentStore` with :dox:`FragmentStore#loadReads`.

 .. includefrags:: core/demos/howto/filter_similar_sequences.cpp
    :fragment: load_reads

 Swift uses a q-gram index of the needle sequences.
-Thus, we have to specialize the :dox:`SwiftSemiGlobalPattern Swift Semi Global Pattern` with a :dox:`IndexQGram` index of the needle :dox:`StringSet` in the first template argument, create the index over the :dox:`FragmentStore::readSeqStore readSeqStore` and pass the index to the :dox:`SwiftSemiGlobalPattern Pattern` constructor.
+Thus, we have to specialize the :dox:`SwiftSemiGlobalPattern Swift Semi Global Pattern` with a :dox:`IndexQGram` index of the needle :dox:`StringSet` in the first template argument, create the index over the :dox:`FragmentStore::readSeqStore` and pass the index to the :dox:`SwiftSemiGlobalPattern Pattern` constructor.
 :dox:`SwiftSemiGlobalFinder Swift Semi Global Finder` and :dox:`SwiftSemiGlobalPattern Swift Semi Global Pattern` classes have to be specialized with ``SwiftSemiGlobal`` in the second template argument.

 .. note::